hakuban-create/Chest_xray_Project_4/README.md

 Section #2 - Khali

-Now that we understand the challenge, we want to give some background on dataset.
-Our dataset was taken from Kaggle and were selected from restrospective cohorts of pediatric patients of one to five years old from Guangzhou Women & Children's Medical Center.
+Now that we understand the challenge, we want to provide some background on dataset.
+Our dataset was taken from Kaggle and was selected from restrospective cohorts of pediatric patients of one to five years old from Guangzhou Women & Children's Medical Center.
 The Xrays were taken as a part of a patients regular routine care.
 These Xrays were screened for quality control and only images that were clear and readable were included in the dataset.
-Thereafter two physicians graded the readable images before allowing them to be part of the dataset.
+Thereafter, two physicians graded the readable images before allowing them to be part of the dataset.

 <img width="811" alt="Screenshot 2024-06-16 at 8 58 06 AM" src="https://github.com/hakuban-create/Chest_xray_Project_4/assets/154090947/bda99895-26f8-49a4-8723-45496788e7bf">

 The dataset is organized into 3 folders.
 Train, Test, and Val are the three folders of images and each is divided into two subcategories normal or pneumonia.
-The total number of images within our dataset is 5,863 for the train folder.
+The total number of images in the train folder is 5,863.

-To first start our data processing, we used Google Colab to host the dataset/images and leveraged Python, Numpy and Matplotlib to help in visualizing our model.
+To start our data processing, we used Google Colab to host the dataset/images and leveraged Python, Numpy, and Matplotlib to help in visualizing our model.
 Furthermore, we imported modules to assist with our model.

 1. OS - provides functions for creating and removing a directory (folder), fetching its contents, changing and identifying the current directory,
 2. cv2 - brings the OpenCV library into the Python script, allowing access to its functions for computer vision and image processing.